SafeG3Ar/gid-planner/README.md

 - More Default Data: Tasks, User Profiles, etc.

 Glen:
-- use mongoDB Atlas for collections.
+- convert database to MongoDB atlas
-- Assist with implementing Calender API and lists
+- Assist with implementing Calender API and lists if needed
-- Assist with implementing Task Form
+- Assist with implementing Task Form if needed
 - Managing collections
-- Assisting with functionality
+- Assisting with functionality if needed
 - Continue to implement Iroh dynamic testing
+- Make sure Admin is able to view all users in the application.

 Angela:
 - Make UI adjustments to forms/components